-Decision making, consent and safeguards against coercion
+Decision making, consent and safeguards against coercion (general comments in relation to Chapters 4, 5 and 6)

 Coercion of patients will be difficult to safeguard against completely.
 A significant proportion of the terminally ill and elderly are estimated to experience some form of self-perceived burden.
 Coercion may also arise where individuals with poor access to good end-of-life care may choose voluntary assisted dying even though symptom relief and a peaceful death could have been provided if they had had appropriate access to end-of-life care.